 With this approach you’ll:

-- Save time (It’s actually super convenient if you took 30–45 minutes in the morning to prepare your meals for that day, or 1–2 hours on Sunday evenings to cook your meals for the whole week, right?)
+- Save time (taking 30–45 minutes in the morning to prepare your meals for that day, or 1–2 hours on Sunday evenings to cook your meals for the whole week is actually pretty convenient).

-- Actually stick to your food & weight habits in the long run and accomplish your goals much faster
+- Actually stick to your food and weight habits in the long run, and accomplish your goals much faster.

 Now, here’s our advice: